Guide to Installing Windows on a Chromebook

 Step 5: System Slimming and Driver Installation

 Coolstar is a developer who has provided a lot of help for Chromebook tinkering.
-His personal website has a comprehensive guide for installing Windows on Chromebooks, along with necessary drivers.
+Their personal website has a comprehensive guide for installing Windows on Chromebooks, along with necessary drivers.

 Links to Coolstar’s relevant drivers for this machine will be provided at the end of the article.